Gertrude of Saxony

 Gertrude of Saxony (c.
-1030 – August 4, 1113), also known as Gertrude Billung, was a countess of Holland by marriage to Floris I, Count of Holland, and countess of Flanders by marriage to Robert I, Count of Flanders.
+1030 – August 4, 1113), also known as Gertrude Billung, was a countess of West-Frisia by marriage to Floris I, Count of West-Frisia, and countess of Flanders by marriage to Robert I, Count of Flanders.
 She was regent of Holland in 1061-1067 during the minority of her son Dirk V, and regent of Flanders during the absence of her spouse in 1086–1093.

 Biography

 She was the daughter of Bernard II, Duke of Saxony and Eilika of Schweinfurt.

-Countess of Holland
+Countess of West-Frisia

 In c.
-1050, she married Floris I, Count of Holland (c.
+1050, she married Floris I, Count of West-Frisia (c.
 1017 – June 28, 1061).
-Upon the death of her spouse in 1061, her son Dirk V became Count of Holland.
+Upon the death of her spouse in 1061, her son Dirk V became Count of West-Frisia.
 Since he was a minor, she became regent.

-When Dirk V came into power, William I, Bishop of Utrecht, took advantage of the situation, occupying territory that he had claimed in Holland.
+When Dirk V came into power, William I, Bishop of Utrecht, took advantage of the situation, occupying territory that he had claimed in West-Frisia.
 Gertrude and her son withdrew to the islands of Frisia (Zeeland), leaving William to occupy the disputed lands.